torgeir/cljs-workshop/readme.md

 docker run -it -p9500:9500 -p4000:4000 torgeir/cljs-workshop
 ```

-It will say it can't open the browser, but that's ok, do it yourself:
+It will say it can't open the browser, do it yourself:

 Open [localhost:9500](http://localhost:9500) in the browser.

 To be able to edit files inside the docker container:

-- Click the Extensions tab in vscode
+- Click the Extensions tab in VSCode
 - Install the `Remote - Containers` extension and the `Calva: Clojure & Clojurescript Interactive Programming` extension
 - A new icon `Remote Explorer` on the left shows running docker containers
 - Right click on the container `torgeir/cljs-workshop` and choose `Connect to container`